nearform/udaru/docs/contributing.md

 8. In the order of dependencies above, for each package:
     -   Run `npm install` and verify that root level and package dependencies correctly install.
     -   Run `npm test` to verify the tests run locally within their own context (something that's not done by CI)
-9. For the `udaru-hapi-server` package only, run `npm shrinkwrap`.
-10. Run `npm run swagger-gen` to regenerate the Swagger documentation for the Udaru [documentation site][docs-site].
+9. Run `npm run swagger-gen` to regenerate the Swagger documentation for the Udaru [documentation site][docs-site].
     -   Run `git add` and `git commit` to commit any version and documentation changes if there are any.
-11. Finally, from root, log in to npm using `npm login`, run `lerna publish` and choose the approriate version change type.
+10. Finally, from root, log in to npm using `npm login`, run `lerna publish` and choose the approriate version change type.
 This will update each  package.json of modified packages as appropriate, create a new git commit and tag, and publish updated packages to npm.
     - Update root package.json to the correct version number and commit
-12. Go to the [Github release page][Releases] and hit 'Draft a new release'.
+11. Go to the [Github release page][Releases] and hit 'Draft a new release'.
-13. Paste the Changelog content for this release and add additional release notes.
+12. Paste the Changelog content for this release and add additional release notes.
-14. Choose the tag version and a title matching the release and publish.
+13. Choose the tag version and a title matching the release and publish.
-15. Notify the #udaru slack channel
+14. Notify the #udaru slack channel

 [Test]: https://travis-ci.org/nearform/udaru
 [Releases]: https://github.com/nearform/udaru/releases